 - For certain medical benefits the prior authorization of the Society in writing must be requested in accordance with the Society rules.
 Such authorizations are only valid for a period of SIX MONTHS.

 - You must pay all expenses that entitle you to reimbursement.
 You may be asked to produce documentary evidence that you have paid such expenses.
 However, as cash payments cannot be substantiated in this way, it is in your interest to pay all expenses by cheque, credit card or postal giro (bulletin de versement), so as to avoid long delays in the event of random checks.
-Cash payments for expenses over CHF 500 should be avoided at all costs.
+All payments in excess of USD 500 should not be done in cash.
+UNSMIS reserves the right to as for proof of payment at any time.

 - If you claim pharmaceutical expenses, it is important to attach to your prescription the till receipt or the receipted bill providing proof of purchase.
 It is also advisable to attach any stickers from the packaging of your medicine, so as to facilitate reimbursement of the medicine and avoid any disputes over its acceptability to the Society.